Ian Buxton: Later career

 He signed with Notts County of the Fourth Division for the 1969–70 campaign, but played just five games at Meadow Lane.
-He joined Port Vale in December 1969 in what was initially a three-month arrangement.
+In a three-month arrangement, he joined Port Vale in December 1969.
 He scored on his debut at inside-left, a 1–0 win over Oldham Athletic at Vale Park on 13 December, and was a regular throughout the rest of the club's 1969–70 promotion winning side.
-The club paid the £500 registration fee to sign him permanently, in the knowledge that his cricket commitments meant he would miss the last four games anyway.
-However, he retired from football at the end of that season, in order to focus on his cricket.
-He scored six goals in eighteen games for Gordon Lee's "Valiants".
+The club paid the £500 registration fee to sign him permanently, knowing that his cricket commitments meant he missed the last four games anyway.
+However, he retired from football at the end of that season to focus on his cricket.
+He scored six goals in 18 games for Gordon Lee's "Valiants".
 He soon came out of retirement though, joining Ilkeston Town in July 1970.

 Cricket career

-Buxton's career with Derbyshire started in the Second XI in the 1959 season, and, later on in the same season he played his debut match against Yorkshire, taking three wickets.
+Buxton's career with Derbyshire started in the Second XI in the 1959 season.
+Later in the same season, he played his debut match against Yorkshire, taking three wickets.
 He took his first five-wicket haul during the season, as Derbyshire finished in a promising seventh place in the championship.

 Though his averages were somewhat down in the following season, it was his first of two ten-wicket hauls in 1961 which truly brought him to the attention of the selectors, as he finished with match figures of 10/104 against Warwickshire.
-Buxton was a first-choice player in the team over the next four seasons, during which time he posted one more ten-wicket match, against Worcestershire in June 1968.
+Buxton was a first-choice player in the team over the next four seasons when he posted one more ten-wicket match against Worcestershire in June 1968.

 Buxton was captain of Derbyshire between 1970 and 1972.
 He was a right-handed batsman and a right-arm medium-pace bowler.
 He was a consistent middle-order batsman whose skill with the ball helped him to gain a first-team place and, between 1970 and 1972, the Derbyshire club captaincy.
-He played exactly 350 first-class matches with the Derbyshire first team before retiring in 1973.
+He played 350 first-class matches with the Derbyshire first team before retiring in 1973.

 Later life and death

 He made a cricket comeback some 20 years after retiring from playing, serving on the committee for several years during the 1990s.
-He was married to Doreen, and had two children as well as five grandchildren.
+He was married to Doreen and had two children as well as five grandchildren.
 He died, aged 72, at his Matlock home on 1 October 2010.